Bhardwaj-Rishabh/PPL/index.md

 *Inferred Probabilites*

 These are the plots I obtained on Dataset: 10K (in blue) and 100K (in black).
-(The actual probabily is also mentioned below each plot)
+The actual probabily is also mentioned below each plot.

 ![Learning Probabilities](https://github.com/rishabhbhardwaj15/PPL/blob/master/result_1.png)